In your body’s battle against foreign invaders, sleep is your armor.

 - Supercharging the attack: Specialized cells, known as T-cells, primarily work on the front lines, where they recognize and kill infected cells.
 Like some animals, certain cells hunt best at night.
 Research has shown that sleep helps increase T-cell’s ability to ‘stick’ to target cells—making them more effective and lethal.

 Even when you’re lying in bed, these systems are hard at work fighting a battle on a cellular level.
 Understanding how hard your body is working can help you effectively prioritize sleep.

-If you’re concerned and feel like you’re getting sick, keep an eye out for these signs of strain, and remember to compare them to your normal baselines:
+If you’re concerned and feel like you’re getting sick, keep an eye out in your Oura App for these signs of strain.
+Remember to compare them to your normal baselines.

 - Decrease in heart rate variability

 - Increase in respiratory rate